Caua726/CadDistrib/README-EN.md

 - [ ] Notification and reminder system.

 ### 4. Multi-platform Support
+- [ ] Make an bat/sh file to build easier in windows or a python script
 - [ ] Improve compatibility with MacOS.
 - [ ] Implement full Android support.
 - [ ] Optimized build for Linux installations.